 writing/reading_list

-joey's shrine maiden / tea cleric reading list
+joey's shrine maiden reading list

 inspired by mord and ahava's idea to curate a recommended reading list for your archetrope(s), here's some media that's been influential to codifying mine: